Clinton, Iowa

 Clinton is a city in and the county seat of Clinton County, Iowa, United States.
+It borders the Mississippi River.
 The population was 24,469 as of 2020.

 Clinton, along with DeWitt (also located in Clinton County), was named in honor of the sixth governor of New York, DeWitt Clinton.
-Clinton is the principal city of the Clinton Micropolitan Statistical Area, which is coterminous with Clinton County.
-Clinton was incorporated on January 26, 1857.
+Incorporated on January 26, 1857, Clinton is the principal city of the Clinton Micropolitan Statistical Area, which is coterminous with Clinton County.

 History

-Among the first settlers of European origin in the Clinton area was Elijah Buell, who built a log cabin on July 25, 1835, and in 1837, established the town of Lyons, named after the French city of the same name.
-Buell partnered with a John Baker in a successful ferry service across the Mississippi River, at a location called "the Narrows," between Lyons and what would become the city of Fulton, Illinois.
-Although Lyons grew rapidly and prospered, it eventually merged into the city of Clinton.